ericmuriel/ERC20_FirstToken/README.md

 ## 📂 Repository Structure

 - `contracts/`: Contains the Solidity smart contracts for EMD and MockUSDC.
-- `scripts/`: Deployment scripts for the smart contracts.

 ---